Using a keyboard

 Putting in spaces, moving your cursor and deleting text

 The 'space bar' puts a space between words.
-Press it once to insert a space.
+Press it once to put in a space.

 The 'tab' key puts a bigger space between words.
-Press it once to insert a space.
+Press it once to put in a space.

 The 'enter' key moves your cursor down a line.